Opty-Fi/team-defi-adapters/cli.md

---name      required <address> the name of contract --address       required <address> the address of smart contract --functionabi       required <string> a get function abi --params       required <string> the required params of the function --network       optional <string>  name of the network provider (default: hardhat)
+--name      required <address> the name of contract --address       required <address> the address of smart contract --functionabi       required <string> a get function abi --params       optional <array> the required params of the function (default: "") --network       optional <string>  name of the network provider (default: hardhat)
 ```